Welcome to the website

 Philippe Parreno.
 Voices

-His exhibition at Haus der Kunst is titled Voices.
+His exhibition at Haus der Kunst is called Voices.

 Voices is a new kind of exhibition.